Updated April 15, 2025

 Carpenter ants and sugar ants also differ in their social structure.
 Carpenter ants live in large colonies, with a single queen and hundreds of workers.
 The workers are divided into three categories: foragers, nest builders, and soldiers.

-Sugar ants, on the other hand, live in much smaller colonies, with a single queen and no more than a few dozen workers.
+Sugar ants live in much smaller colonies, with a single queen and no more than a few dozen workers.
 The workers are not divided into categories, and they all perform the same tasks.

 Reproduction and Life Cycles of Carpenter Ants and Sugar Ants